 Generally, one of the goals of this paper is to encourage people who build applications to consider incorporating data from external measures, such as psychological or behaviorial models.
-As was true in other domains as well [14, 18], exclusively using behavior models alone, such as the driver type possible in this domain [7], is not sufficient.
-By combining the driver type with other data, we achieved a prediction accuracy of nearly 70% within the discrete decision tree model (Figure 2) and a correlation of 0.78 within the regression model (Figure 4).
+As was true in other domains as well (Rosenfeld and Kraus 2012; Zuckerman, Kraus, and Rosenschein 2011), exclusively using behavior models alone, such as the driver type possible in this domain (Fancher and Bareket 1996), is not sufficient.
+By combining the driver type with other data, we achieved a prediction accuracy of nearly 70% within the discrete decision tree model (Figure 2) and a correlation of 0.78 within the regression model (Figure 3).
 However, when we used only the driver type information and removed the demographic information these models dropped to an accuracy of 46% and 0.55 respectively.
 This suggests that exclusively using behavior models is not as effective as the approach we present.
 Thus, we advocate for synthesizing data gleaned from behaviorial models in conjunction with observed domain data, something we believe can be effective in many other domains as well.

-Practically, we are studying how either or both of these attributes can be used in the company's ACC.
+Practically, we are studying how either or both of these attributes can be used.
 The advantage to using the demographic data alone is that ostensibly it can be provided before the driver begins using the car (e.g. in the showroom) and thus can be used to accurately model the driver from the onset.
 However, people may be reluctant to provide this information due to privacy concerns.
-Using driver profiling information is relatively difficult to calculate and is based on observed behavior over a period of time [7].
+Using driver profiling information is relatively difficult to calculate and is based on observed behavior over a period of time (Fancher and Bareket 1996).
 Thus, this value cannot be used to initially set values within the ACC.
 However, this data can be collected without privacy concerns and can be used to further improve the system's accuracy over time.